 The Specific Data is protected by appropriate measures both technically and operationally against unauthorised or unlawful processing and accidental destruction, damage or loss, including the measures taken in accordance with applicable Data Protection Legislation, so as to allow the Customer to comply with its obligations under the Data Protection Legislation.

-At a reasonable cost agreed with the Customer, LONEALERT can help provide information and assistance to the Customer to allow the Customer to comply with its obligations under the Data Protection Legislation, including assisting the Customer to:
+At a reasonable cost agreed with the Customer, AITS can help provide information and assistance to the Customer to allow the Customer to comply with its obligations under the Data Protection Legislation, including assisting the Customer to:

 - Comply with its own security obligations